-Section 9.3 What if you're also getting drug coverage from an employer or retiree group plan? group plans
+Section 9.3 What if you're also getting drug coverage from an employer or retiree group plan?

-If you currently have other prescription drug coverage through your (or your spouse's) employer or retiree group please contact that group's benefits administrator.
-He or she can help you determine how your current prescription drug coverage will work with our plan.
+If you currently have other prescription drug coverage through your (or your spouse or domestic partner's) employer or retiree group, please contact that group's benefits administrator.
+They can help you determine how your current prescription drug coverage will work with our plan.